vizoros/peer/README.md

 + Docker images are compress/encrypted for optimal secure network transfer and decreased costs
 + Mitosis replication feature that allows every peer to spawn off an installation of more peers.

-There are many other features, options, flexibilities, and extensibilities that are not mentioned.
+There are many other features, configurations, options, flexibilities, and extensibilities that are not mentioned.

 # Example usage
 ### Distribute smaller images (example reduced mysql:latest image size by 84%+)